 There are many different types of Anxiety Disorder.
 We are going to take a whirlwind tour of a few different types of anxiety disorder.
 Some of these quick looks expand out to more in-depth pages.

-Anxiety Disorder is Rarely Trauma… but it can be
+Anxiety Disorder is Rarely Caused by Trauma – but it can be…

-An Anxiety Disorder is most often due to biology:
+TLDR: Anxiety Disorders are most often due to biology.

 The least common kind of Anxiety Disorder is due to Trauma.
 We have a section about Trauma, the truth, the myth and the misattribution.